cloudogu/zalenium-build-lib/README.md

 =======

-Jenkins shared library that provides a step that runs a temporary [zalenium server](https://github.com/zalando/zalenium) in a via docker, that records videos of selenium tests.
+Jenkins shared library that provides a step that runs a temporary [zalenium server](https://github.com/zalando/zalenium) in docker container, that records videos of selenium tests.
 The videos are archived at the Jenkins job by this library.

 # Usage